The Zero Childhood Cancer National Clinical Trial began in September 2017

 Information for families

 When a child is diagnosed with cancer, it has a devastating impact on the whole family.
-If you have questions about the Zero Childhood Cancer Program and how it can help your child, please read on.
+If you have questions about the Zero Childhood Cancer Program and how it might help your child, please read on.

 Information for researchers

 The Zero Childhood Cancer Program harnesses the latest technology and innovations in research to offer a truly unique insight into an individual child’s cancer to enable identification of the treatment most likely to be effective.

 The Zero Childhood Cancer Program involves all major paediatric oncology units across Australia who treat the approximately 1,000 children diagnosed with cancer each year.
 Find out how to get involved in this life-saving program.

 Jack was diagnosed with a brain tumour at nine years old.
 Following surgery his prognosis was good.
 But just over a year later Jack relapsed.
 This time his tumour was aggressive and had spread throughout his brain and spine.
 With no treatment options available, Jack was enrolled on the Zero Childhood Cancer Program.